 You’ll also need to live in an area where PNC offers loans, which are clustered in the eastern half of the U.S.

 If you only need a small loan, PNC also may be worth a look, since its personal loans start at just $1,000.
 Plus, you can add a co-applicant if you think that will help you qualify for better rates or terms.

 How to apply with PNC

-You can apply for unsecured loans online, by phone or at one of PNC’s branches, and you can apply for secured loans by phone or at a branch.
+You can apply for unsecured loans online, by phone or at one of PNC’s branches.
 The application process is simple and should only take about 10 to 15 minutes to complete if you have all the information required.

 You’ll also want to have your desired loan amount, purpose of the loan and creditor information ready if you’re using the loan for debt consolidation.

 Not sure a PNC loan is right for you?
 Consider these alternatives.

 Here are some other lenders to consider if you’re shopping for a personal loan.

 - LightStream: A LightStream personal loan may be a good choice for people with good credit who can qualify for lower rates than PNC offers.

 - Avant: If your credit isn’t perfect, Avant may be an option because it considers customers with a range of credit scores.